1

 1. On your course, click the Turn editing on button.

-4. Select Chat in the Activities tab.
+4. Select the Chat option.

 Settings in the General section are used to set the general information about the activity.